 - The EB GUIDE Studio installation folder is writeable.
 The default installation folder under C:\Program Files\Elektrobit is protected by Windows.
-For extension development use an installation directory that is not write protected.

-- Visual Studio 2017 or later is installed.

-- .NET Framework 4.7 SDK is installed.
+For extension development use an installation directory that is not write protected. - Visual Studio 2017 or later is installed. - .NET Framework Developer Pack version 4.7.2 or later is installed.

-Step 1 Open Visual Studio.
+Open Visual Studio.

-Step 2 Create a new project.
+Create a new project.